Joe Gibbs Racing: Car No. 18 history

 In 1999, Joe Gibbs Racing fielded the No. 18 car for Jason Leffler for one race.
-Leffler finish 5th at Atlanta.
+Leffler finished fifth at Atlanta.

-In 2000, Leffler returned at Charlotte, he started 2nd and led one lap, however, he crashed with 55 of 67 laps completed.
+In 2000, Leffler returned at Charlotte, he started second and led one lap, however, he crashed with 55 of 67 laps completed.

 In 2010, Joe Gibbs Racing entered the No. 18 at Michigan for Max Gresham which was also entered again as Brennan Poole due to Gresham having a contractual obligation for another team that day of the race although the team would later withdraw their entry from the race entirely.

 On December 15, 2016, it was announced that JGR would field a car for Riley Herbst full-time in the 2017 season.
 Matt Tifft ran the season opener at Daytona due to Herbst not being eligible to compete in the race.

 In 2018, Herbst returned for another full-time season.
 In 2019, Herbst drove the No. 18 for eight races, while Ty Gibbs drove for 11 races, winning at Gateway and Salem.
 Todd Gilliland drove one race at Pocono.

 In 2020, Gibbs ran 16 races, winning six times, while Herbst ran the other four races.
 Despite missing four races, Gibbs finished fifth in the driver's standings.
 Gibbs also raced in the ARCA East series, winning at Toledo and finishing second in the standings of the six-race season.
-Gibbs ran full-time in 2021, winning 10 of the 20 races and finishing in the top three 17 times en route to the series championship.
+Gibbs ran full-time in 2021, winning ten of the 20 races and finishing in the top-three 17 times en route to the series championship.
 Gibbs also ran a standalone ARCA West event at Phoenix in March and a standalone ARCA East event at Dover in May, winning both races.
 For 2022, the No. 18 was fielded by Kyle Busch Motorsports.